 General George S. Patton was a fiery, egotistical, and ambitious soldier; just the sort of leader you want if you need an army to make an impossible march to rescue the besieged city of Bastogne during the Battle of the Bulge.
 He was not made to be a peacetime soldier, as he himself admitted, and was your typical bull in a china shop.
 He drove his superiors crazy enough during the war when his aggression and drive were assets.

 In short ─ as much as egotistical leaders hate to admit it ─ there really is a luck element in leadership success.
 By “luck,” I do not mean a metaphysical power akin to superstition.
 I am using it in the sense defined by Bill Oncken: “A situation or event which could not be predicted with accuracy and over which you have no control.”
 Obviously, no one has control over the time of their birth or the conditions they encounter in life.
 Not only that, but conditions can change rapidly without warning, bringing new challenges.

-Recognition of this stimulates wise leaders to maintain an attitude of humility, as well as a spirit of vigilance continually on alert.
+That’s why wise leaders maintain an attitude of humility and a spirit of vigilance.